(Last Updated On: 22nd February 2020)

 One of my faves, the Peanut Butter Crunch Pheasant Burger from Ròst Eats.
 Dribble.

-Slow cooked beef, chimichurri and coleslaw from Barnacles and Bones.
+Slow Cooked Beef, Chimichurri and Coleslaw from Barnacles and Bones.
+Yum.

-There were so many adorable puppies walking around I was severely tempted to go home via a dog shelter.
-All the new born babies thank goodness didn’t have quite have the same effect.
+Unfortunately there’s often so many adorable puppies walking around you may end up tempted to go home via a dog shelter.
+Be careful!

 Stuff to Know: